 ProfessionalsAaron S. Delaney

-- Several financial services companies in connection with DOJ and SEC investigations; and
+- Several financial services companies in connection with DOJ and SEC investigations;

 - Various financial services companies in connection with securities fraud, RMBS and CDO litigation, breach of contract, and fraud and fraudulent transfer claims;

-- A class of music publishers in one of the largest copyright settlements in history in connection with litigation over the Napster file sharing service;
+- A class of music publishers in one of the largest copyright settlements in history in connection with litigation over the Napster file sharing service; and

-- Music publishers in a trial over royalty fees under Section 115 of the Copyright Act;
+- Music publishers in a trial over royalty fees under Section 115 of the Copyright Act.

 While in law school, Aaron served as senior editor of the University of Toronto Faculty of Law Review and was also a member of student government and the International Human Rights Clinic.
 From 1998-2001 he served as political staff in the British Columbia government, handling media relations, legislative strategy and policy issues, including for the Minister of Children and Families and the Minister of the Environment.